Batwing Coral Crab: A Striking Reef Giant With a Secret Life

-The batwing coral crab has great potential in the pet industry; however, its gigantic size doesn’t allow keeping it in aquariums.
+The batwing coral crab has enormous potential in the pet industry; however, its gigantic size doesn’t allow keeping it in aquariums.
 The time passed by and it became more popular as an edible species.

 Quick overview of batwing coral crab